yimlabkaist/yimlabkaist.github.io/_news/announcement_76.md

 related_posts: false
 ---

-Sunggyu and Austin join our lab as graduate students.
+Sunggyu Min and Austin Wongsatit join our lab as graduate students.
 Welcome!